opensearch-project/.github/RELEASING.md

 When all exit criteria have been met, the project will announce the release date -- generally 2 days later, unless that would fall on a Friday or a weekend, in which case we will release on the following Monday.
 If we cannot meet the exit criteria within 2 weeks of the freeze date, we will skip this minor and release on the next scheduled date.

 ### Release Process for Major Releases
-OpenSearch releases new major versions only when there are a critical mass of breaking changes (e.g. changes that are incompatible with existing APIs).
-These tend to be tied to Lucene major version releases, and will be announced in the forums at least 4 weeks prior to the release date.
-Once we become aware of the need for a major version, we will start a major version release window which will be similar to a minor release, except for two things:  Participation is mandatory for all components  2) the window will be at least 4 weeks long to accommodate the testing required.
+OpenSearch only does major releases when there are significant breaking changes that are ready for release.
+Once we become aware of the need for a major version, we will start a major version release window which will be similar to a minor release, except for two things:  Participation is mandatory for all components and the release window will be at least 4 weeks long to accommodate the testing required.

 For the actual step to build a release, please see [Releasing OpenSearch](https://github.com/opensearch-project/opensearch-build/blob/main/README.md#releasing-opensearch).